LacunaSoftware/RestPkiNGPhpClient/README.md

-REST PKI NG client lib for PHP
+REST PKI Core client lib for PHP
 ===========================
 **Standard version for PHP 5.5 or greater**

-This library contains classes that encapsulate the calls to the REST PKI NG API.
+This library contains classes that encapsulate the calls to the REST PKI Core API.

 The recommended way to install **Rest PKI Core Client lib** is through [Composer](http://getcomposer.org):